"What's happening on the construction project while management are in meetings?"

 2. update staff of new influxes of personnel, equipment or subcontractors (The Right Way To Introduce New Workers to your Construction Project)

 3. discuss concerns relating to safety, quality or industrial relations

-4. provide feedback to staff regarding problems or issues that affect most of them
+4. provide feedback to project staff regarding problems or issues that affect most of them

-5. update staff on changes on the project or within the company
+5. update staff on changes on the construction project or within the company

 Copyright 2016 - The attached articles cannot be reproduced for commercial purposes without the consent of the author.

 The opinions expressed in the attached articles are those of the writer.
 It should be noted that projects are varied and different laws and restrictions apply which depend on the location of the contractor and the project.
 It's important that the reader uses the supplied information taking cognisance of their particular circumstances.
 The writer assumes no responsibility or liability for any loss of any kind arising from the reader using the information or advice contained herein.